 Must have completed two full years of high school or post high school Math.
 One of the courses MUST be a full year of Algebra.
 Both courses require a minimum grade of “C” in each semester.
-Official transcripts are required (sealed in the unopened envelope.)
+Official transcripts are required.

 Must be physically capable of performing the work of the trade with or without reasonable accommodation.
 Applicants who reach employable status must successfully pass a drug screen test before placement in the field.

 As prescribed by the Committee.
 Scheduled upon receipt of application, transcripts and fee, if all requirements are met.
 Testing will be held multiple times from August to April.
 Typically, an applicant needs to apply prior to February/ March to be scheduled for an aptitude test and have enough time to complete the application process for that year’s apprentice placements.

 5 Years and 8,000 hours of on-the-job training.